epsolute/epsolute/README.md

 # Epsolute: how to reproduce on Azure

-In this instructions we will create an Epsolute cluster in a region consisting of one client, two (or more) ORAM servers and two (or more) Redis servers.
+In these instructions we will create an Epsolute cluster in a signle region consisting of one client, two (or more) ORAM servers and two (or more) Redis servers.
+We will download a dataset and run the queries on it.

 To follow the instruction, make sure you can create enough VMs in your Azure subscription (request a quota increase if necessary).